empa-scientific-it/openbis-uploader/services/openbis-configuration/README.md

 ## Usage
 ### Commandline script

-The main entrypoint of this module is the command line utility  `make_instance.py`.
+The main entrypoint of this module is the command line utility  `create-instance`, which is implemented [here](./instance_creator/instance_creator/make_instance/py).

  To import a configuration residing in the file `test_instance.json` use:

 ```
-make_instance.py localhost:8443 admin changeit create ./test_instance.json
+create-instance localhost:8443 admin changeit create ./test_instance.json
 ```

 This connects to the OpenBis instance on `localhost` on port `8443` with the instance admin *admin* using password *changeit* and populates the instance with the data from the file `./test_instance.json`.